zz0-0/dial_editor/.github/README.md

 ## ⚠️ Disclaimer

-**Warning:** I am currently pursuing a master's degree, so I don't have much time for development right now.
-I plan to continue working on this personal project later on.
+**Warning:** I am currently pursuing a master's degree and do not have much time for development at the moment.
+I intend to resume work on this personal project later on..

-**Warning 2:** This project is in its early stage.
-Use at your own risk.
+**Warning:** This project is in its early stages.
+Use it at your own risk.

 ## 🚀 Features